 Explore the prototype, built with Claude Code

-The system acts and surfaces what matters
+An evolution: The system acts and surfaces what matters

 The Assistant runs continuously, identifying opportunities and executing work.
 Instead of requiring prompts, it presents a prioritized view of what changed, what was done, and what needs attention.
 Home becomes a communication surface with prioritized messages from the Assistant, evoking how a user might start a day in office with a coworker.